rasteric/z3s5-lisp/README.md

 Windows: This has not been tested on Windows so far but should work as long as your machine satisfies the compilation requirements for the [Beep](https://github.com/faiface/beep) sound library or if you use build tag `nosound`.

-MacOS: I currently don't have a Mac but; as usual, building should be similar to Linux.
+MacOS: I currently don't have a Mac; as usual, building should be similar to Linux.

 ## Z3S5 Lisp Reference